 "So this is little then?
 I'm overreacting?"

-Kouga growled.
+Kouga growled again.
 "You're—," he stopped.
 Lifting his head, he whirled toward her desk.
 A familiar energy rose from its smooth wooden surface.
 "What—?"

 "No…," he started for the jewel, catching himself.
 "Kagome," he beckoned her to join him.
 "The shikon-no-tama…," his voice trailed off.

 The girl tensed.
-Their argument forgotten, she rose immediately.
+Their argument forgotten, she hopped off her knees and got to her feet immediately.
 Stepping over in crumpled pajamas, she stared at the necklace, cursing she'd gotten so caught up she hadn't felt its nagging pull.
-Angry glares, tight arms and scowls of fang had ensnared her attention fully, leaving her oblivious to her surroundings – a sure death in the past.
+Angry glares, tight arms, and scowls of fang had ensnared her attention fully, leaving her oblivious to her surroundings – a sure death in the past.

 Kouga unclenched a fist, barring her back.
 "Hold on," he walked forward first, keeping her behind him.

-The jewel reacted, glowing brightly; the growth of Naraku's black-violet taint clear.
-The air around it seemed to vibrate and hum.
-Kagome closed her eyes and called on her recently unsealed miko powers, reaching past Kouga with her mind, picking up the necklace to investigate.
+The jewel reacted, glowing brightly – the growth of Naraku's black-violet taint clear.
+The air around it seemed to vibrate and hum and Kagome closed her eyes, calling on her recently unsealed miko powers, reaching past Kouga with her mind and picking up the necklace to investigate.
 Turning it over behind eyelids, she felt its strengthened corruption fill her mouth with a foul taste.